 Please ensure Javascript is enabled for purposes of website accessibility

-Purpose of Mechanic’s Lien Law
+Purpose of California Mechanic’s Lien Statute

 The primary purpose of the mechanic’s lien law in California is to provide security and protection to contractors, subcontractors, suppliers, and laborers who contribute to the improvement of a property.
 It ensures that these parties have a legal claim on the property to secure payment for the services or materials they provide.

-California mechanic’s lien law extends protection to various parties involved in a construction project.
+California mechanic’s lien statute extends protection to various parties involved in a construction project.
 This includes general contractors, subcontractors, suppliers, equipment lessors, architects, engineers, and laborers who provide labor, services, materials, or equipment that enhance the value of a property.
-Transporters of materials to a jobsite also are among those afforded mechanic’s lien rights so long as the transporter: (1) is hired by an agent of the owner; (2) participates in the work of improvement; and (3) owns the materials being delivered, and the cost of transporting the materials is included in the cost of materials.

 1. Preliminary Notice: